sornpat/build-and-learn-project/README.md

-# build-and-learn-project
-# Marketing Analytics Project
+# Build-and-learn-project : Marketing Analytics Project

 This project focuses on marketing analytics using data from **BigQuery's public dataset** called **"thelook_ecommerce"**.